-Make no mistake, your subject line is the most important element in your email campaigns.
-It has to be compelling yet also very brief, which is not an easy combo, even for the most battle-hardened email marketer.
-To make things easier, we’ve taken our seven favorite subject line tips and listed them below.
-They’ve worked for us, they’ll work for you too:
+To make things easier, we’ve taken our favorite subject line tips and listed them below.
+They’ve worked for us, and they’ll work for you too:

-In today’s world more and more people are using emojis to express themselves.
+More and more people are using emojis to express themselves.
 Keep in mind not all subject lines will be fit for emoji use.
-If your message can be paired with emojis your audience might be able to relate better to your email, resulting in more opens.
+If your message can be paired with emojis, your audience might be able to relate better to your email, resulting in more opens.

 Avoid replacing words with emojis.
 Instead, use them to compliment your text in case your chosen character doesn’t display in your recipient’s inbox.

 Most human beings are at least curious about what other people are buying.
-If a product has a huge audience and gets tons of good marks from customers, most likely your recipient will be more inclined to buy it.
-For this reason, we believe that a “customer favorite” product, featured in a subject line, is an easy sell.
-To make this tactic even more effective, use this phrase in a list subject line (see below).
+If a product has a huge audience and gets tons of good marks from customers, most likely, your recipient will be more inclined to buy it.
+For this reason, we believe that a “customer favorite” product featured in a subject line is an easy sell.

 Are you ready for a smarter way to engage with your customers?